 Certain food items may be exempt from permit based on Chapter 246-215, Washington Administrative Code (WAC), 8-301.12 Exempt from Permit.
 The exemption is valid for one year from February 1st to January 31st, and must be renewed annually.
 Exempt food items include popcorn (including kettle corn), cotton candy, dried herbs and spices (if processed in an approved facility), corn on the cob, whole roasted peppers (if roasted for immediate service), roasted nuts (including candy coated), individual fruit & vegetable samples (slices from non-TCS produce), chocolate dipped ice cream bars (prepared using commercially prepared pre-packaged ice cream bars), and chocolate dipped bananas (prepared from bananas peeled and frozen in an approved facility).

 This application must be submitted at least 14 calendar days prior to date of food service.
-Plan review fees will be billed according to the Fee Schedule once review is complete.
+Plan review fees will be billed according to the Environmental Health Fee Schedule once review is complete.
 Fees must be paid prior to being approved to operate.

 Exempt from Food Permit Application